CODEREXLTD/hs2git/Readme.md

 ```

 ## Mapping HelpScout Inbox IDs to GitHub Repositories
-Create a mapping file (utils/inboxRepoMapping.js) to associate HelpScout inbox IDs with GitHub repositories and tags.
+Go to file (utils/inboxRepoMapping.js) to associate HelpScout inbox IDs with GitHub repositories and tags.
 Here is an example mapping file:

 ```
 const inboxRepoMapping = {